 The charity is dependent upon donors to fund the training.
 Whilst tight accounting procedures and audits are part of the college ethos, there is a risk that some monies could be misused causing a breakdown of trust between donors and the charity.
-The continuing global financial crisis will undoubtedly put some strain on funds.
-A key benefit of Veritas training is the multiplication effect where those that have been trained, train others.
-There are specialised training courses for the trainers and other checks to ensure high levels of quality training is maintained but there could be some dilution in the teaching quality with a potential reputation risk.
-The growth of our training brings increased workloads, which require the assessing of new staff and resources, which are regularly reviewed by the VCI board.
+There are specialised training courses for the trainers and other checks to ensure that high levels of quality training are maintained as there could be some dilution in the teaching quality with a potential reputational risk.
+The growth of our training brings increased workloads, which require the regular assessment of the levels of staffing and resources by the VCI board.